MisterTea/EternalTerminal/external_imported/cpp-httplib/README.md

 #include <httplib.h>
 ```

-Note: cpp-httplib officially supports only the latest Visual Studio.
+NOTE: cpp-httplib officially supports only the latest Visual Studio.
 It might work with former versions of Visual Studio, but I can no longer verify it.
 Pull requests are always welcome for the older versions of Visual Studio unless they break the C++11 conformance.

-Note: Windows 8 or lower and Cygwin on Windows are not supported.
+NOTE: Windows 8 or lower, Visual Studio 2013 or lower, and Cygwin and MSYS2 including MinGW are neither supported nor tested.

 License
 -------

-MIT license (© 2021 Yuji Hirose)
+MIT license (© 2024 Yuji Hirose)

 Special Thanks To
 -----------------